 Photoshop and the one million dollars camp

-Even though Adobe puts a lot of money into Photoshop’s development I cannot argue that the software is great.
+Even though Adobe puts a lot of money into Photoshop’s development, I cannot argue that the software isn’t great.
 Almost everything in this application works perfectly, and the additional tools are largely helpful.
 The application is constantly evolving, adding new features and refining existing ones.

 The nicest thing about Photoshop, in my opinion, is that it has been used by 9 out of 10 professional photographers who use Photoshop, and as a result, the industry speaks the same language when it comes to image editing.